basaandewiel/ESP32_doorbell/README.md

 # ESP32_doorbell

-This is a video doorbell running on TTGO T-Camera, a ESP32 based development board.
+This is a video doorbell running on TTGO T-Camera, an ESP32 based development board.
 Software is written with ESP IDF framework version 4.x.

 **Features**